irw-udel-grad-archive/guide-r-project-structure/README.md

+This was forked from a repository I made while setting up the lab GitHub.

+---

 # Philosophy

 Research is hard enough.
 A project that is organized, simple, and modular is a project that is easier to debug, easier to revisit, easier to reproduce, and easier to share in whole or in part.
 At first, it may be *harder* to work this way.
 It will certainly be slower.
 It will likely be thankless but ultimately worth it.